lineageos4microg/android_vendor_partner_gms/README.md

 ---------------

 The included APKs are:
- * FDroid packages (binaries sourced from [here](https://f-droid.org/packages/org.fdroid.fdroid/) and [here](https://f-droid.org/packages/org.fdroid.fdroid.privileged/))
-   * FDroid: a catalogue of FOSS (Free and Open Source Software) applications for the Android platform
-   * FDroid Privileged Extension: a FDroid extension to ease the installation/removal of apps
-   * additional_repos.xml: a simple package to include the [microG FDroid repository](https://microg.org/fdroid.html) in the ROM (requires FDroid >= 1.5)
  * microG packages (binaries sourced from [here](https://microg.org/download.html))
    * GmsCore: the main component of microG, a FOSS reimplementation of the Google Play Services (requires GsfProxy and FakeStore for full functionality)
    * GsfProxy: a GmsCore proxy for legacy GCM compatibility